kevboutin/crudApp/README.md

 </div>
 ```

-The template uses ng-model to bind various movie details to different properties of scope model movie.
+The template uses ng-model to bind various item details to different properties of scope model item.

 item-add.html:
-This template is used to accept user inputs and add a new movie to our system.
+This template is used to accept user inputs and add a new item to our system.
 Here is the content:

 ```html
 <form class="form-horizontal" role="form" ng-submit="addItem()">